DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 screens.
 The traditional methods and timescale of seduction have been turned upside down.
 On the Internet you become acquainted with others from the inside out and many fall in love with these ‘strangers.’
-In 1999, the movie *You’ve Got a Message* very explicitly put a story and images to this new phenomenon.
+In 1998, the movie *You’ve Got Mail* very explicitly put a story and images to this new phenomenon.

 In 2012, the American actor-director John Malkovich pitched a